Managing spam on Facebook

-Spam is sometimes spread through clicking on bad links or installing malicious software.
-On other occasions, scammers gain access to people's Facebook accounts, which are then used to send out spam.
+Spam can spread by clicking unsafe links or installing malicious software.
+Scammers can sometimes gain access to people's Facebook accounts, which are then used to send spam.

 If you clicked on something that turned out to be spam or your account is creating unwanted posts, events, groups or Pages, try these steps:

 - If you can log into your account, we recommend changing your password.
 If you can't get into your account, you can secure it.

 - If someone is repeatedly posting something you think is spam, consider unfriending, blocking or reporting that person.

 - Check your login history for suspicious logins.

 - Run a review of your recent posts and likes.

 - Check your Activity Log and delete any unwanted actions.

 - Check your installed apps and games and delete anything you don't trust.

 - Delete any photos, posts, Pages, groups or events that you didn't create.